PDelmont/Sitio/README.md

 Setup and usage
 --------------

-The recommended setup includes copying the `smoke.sh` file in the appropriate place and creating a new file in the same directory that you will write your tests in.
+The recommended setup includes copying the `DualQuatUtils` file in the appropriate place and creating a new file in the same directory that you will write your tests in.